the-peon-project/peon-docs/manual/docs/development/01_orchestrator.md

 ### 0.2.8

-- [x] CHANGE :tools:  Base images were repulled to get latest versions & app rebuilt on those
+- [x] CHANGE :tools:  Base images were pulled to get the latest versions & app was rebuilt on those
 - [x] BUGFIX :beetle: Incorrect parameter reference in server create

 ### 0.2.7